Nekmo/amazon-dash/docs/usage.rst

     $ sudo systemctl status amazon-dash

 .. hint::
-    Run ``$ sudo amazon-dash --config /etc/amazon-dash.yml check-config``  to verify that the configuration is correct before running amazon-dash
+    Run ``$ sudo amazon-dash check-config --config /etc/amazon-dash.yml`` to verify that the configuration is correct before running amazon-dash

 To restart amazon-dash after modifying the configuration file to apply the changes::